luke-h1/pulse/note.md

 * Get inspo for UI styles we'll need - number input etc.
 * Use zod for FE validation
-* Dont use editor for now - just validate everything is setup properly on backend by using regular form components

 API:
   * project CRUD ✅